7 Strategies to Increase Online Consumer Engagement

 Listening has always been a part of marketing, which is why so many marketers rely on surveys to find out what customers and prospects want.
 In traditional marketing, this involved everything from phone and mail surveys to focus groups.
 Today, it can involve posting a survey on your website, on social media or sent via email.

 Do you want to test out a new product or service idea?
 Measure consumer sentiment of your business versus your competitors?
-Create surveys to get a sense of what consumers want.
-Make it easy for respondents to fill out and submit their answers and encourage participation by offering incentives such as discount coupons or a chance to win a prize in a raffle.
+Create surveys (there are plenty of free online survey tools available) to get a sense of what consumers want.
+Make it easy for respondents to fill out and submit their answers, and encourage participation by offering incentives such as discount coupons or a chance to win a prize in a raffle.

 6. Be active on social media